prof-rossetti/intro-to-python/units/unit-0.md

 ### Text Editor

-Unless you already have a programming-class text editor of choice, please install the [VS Code text editor](https://code.visualstudio.com/).
-We'll use this software to save and edit files of Python code.
-See the professor's [VS Code basic configuration reference](/notes/devtools/vs-code.md#basic-configuration) for more details.
+Unless you already have a text editor of choice, please install [VS Code](https://code.visualstudio.com/).
+After doing so, make sure to install and enable the [Python language extension](/notes/devtools/vs-code.md#python-syntax-auto-completion), which provides Python code syntax-highlighting and auto-completion capabilities.
+Also take some time to [customize](/notes/devtools/vs-code.md#basic-configuration) the text editor's appearance and functionality, as desired.

 ### Anaconda